Ages: All welcome!

 - Lighting and sound levels will be adjusted, where possible, throughout the Museum.

-- Exhibitions will have lighting increased and loud, unexpected sounds such as dinosaurs roaring, switched off.
+- Exhibitions will have lighting decreased and loud, unexpected sounds such as dinosaurs roaring, switched off.

 - High sensory areas where lighting can't be increased due to conservation issues, will be indicated on the Museum map and in the Visual Story.